A sound process for admitting current partners and laterals

 Partner 4’s three-year profitability indicates a 21.18% equity share.
 The remaining partners also adjust to their three-year rolling average profits.
 See the last column to the right for the effect of these adjustments.

-As partner income in this example is allocated based on contributed profits, no compensation adjustment would result from this change in equity.
+As law firm partner salary in this example is allocated based on contributed profits, no compensation adjustment would result from this change in equity.

 It is worth mentioning that some firms may have a solid three-year track record with an attorney and may choose to enter those results into the ownership alignment process immediately.
 As a result, no three-year adjustment process is necessary, and equity continues to adjust annually.

 Notice that Partner 4 will owe a substantial capital contribution ($63,542) at the time of the equity adjustment.
-Partner’s 1, 2 and 3, will have a portion of their paid-in capital returned to them.
+Law Firm Partners 1, 2 and 3, will have a portion of their paid-in capital returned to them.
 Going forward, paid-in capital balances for each partner will adjust using a three-year rolling average of contributed profits.

 Finally, firms that use debt instead of paid-in capital may have a degree of difficulty increasing and decreasing guarantees with changes in equity.
 Banks are often reluctant to relinquish guarantees from more financially able partners.
 These instances require a degree of creativity to satisfy banking requirements and to apportion risk among the partners fairly.

 For more information on any of these law firm partner compensation or admitting new law firm partners, check out these resources and articles: